Skip to main content

 “Devdoot, tell me honestly.
 You have been one of my oldest companions.
 Are we losing it?”
 Her voice trembled as Urvi glared at her husband.
 He shook his head.

-“It is too early to say so Your Highness, but …” Priyambada looked up at his face as he inhaled.
+“It is too early to say so, Your Highness, but …” Priyambada looked up at his face as he inhaled.
 “Maintaining a big army means big expenditure and bigger losses.
-With the attack on the capital damaging the entire city, and the citizens at stake, the ports on alert… I…” He stopped.
+With the attack on the capital damaging the entire city, and the citizens at stake, the ports are on alert… I…” He stopped.
 Should he dare to utter the words?
 He continued as his jaws tightened.
 “We are not sure how much longer we can continue the war feasibly.”

 “What about them?”
 Priyambada asked.
 Devdoot didn’t know.
 “Their capital isn’t burning, is it?”
 There was a hint of taunt in her voice.
 Devdoot looked up at her face.
 Was she thinking of attacking their capital?

-“We are under attack,” Devdoot spoke raising his sword.
+“We are under attack,” Devdoot spoke, raising his sword.
 “Urvi, take her out of the front gates.”

 “How did they attack us from the Neelambargarhi side?”
 Urvi exclaimed as Maharani Priyambada stood up and rushed to the chest as if in a trance.

-“It is time Urvi, assemble the women.”
+“It is time, Urvi, assemble the women.”
 She picked up her sword.

 Priyam Dev had accompanied the Northern Raiders to attack the Neelambargarhi camp.
 Trishaan Dev’s instructions to him were clear.
 “Take your revenge on your sister and prove your loyalty to us.”
-He was scared but the adrenaline rush just by imagining avenging his mother’s death was huge.
+He was scared, but the adrenaline rush just by imagining avenging his mother’s death was huge.
 Trishaan Dev’s plan was simple.
 Destroy the camp, kill or kidnap the queen.
 Ishaan Dev will have to stop the war and surrender.
 The Raiders were not like anyone Priyam Dev ever knew.
 They were rugged, raw, uncivilised and ruthless.
-He stopped his horse as he watched them break the walls and gates of the back side of camp.
+He stopped his horse as he watched them break the walls and gates of the back side of the camp.
 The Neelambargarhi soldiers had started raining arrows.

 “Make sure it looks unrelated.
 A loot and a revenge from the Raiders.”
-Priyam Dev spoke as if he was assigned to lead these unruly men.
+Priyam Dev spoke as if he were assigned to lead these unruly men.
 But it seemed like nobody heard him.
 He galloped his horse towards the camp, watching the Neelambargarhi flag soar high as he took out his sword from his scabbard.

 Devdoot was at the wall with his troops defending the camp.
 A few Raiders travelled further to the sides and breached a part of the wall.
 While arrows rained on them, Priyam Dev managed to enter with a few men.
 The men rushed in roaring like wild animals and destroying every jug and pail on their way.
 They set one of the tents on fire.
 Two guards were quick to douse it.

 “Quick, soldiers, guard the armoury and accounts.”
 Priyambada had tightly wrapped her drape over her hair and around her side.
 “Women, come with me.”
 They had reached the shrine of the Goddess.
 “We are not letting them take over our camp.
 Whatever they are here for, they will not get the victory today.
 I am not letting the chance to defend my state go.”
 The women nodded.
-The troops were fighting back most of them.
+The troops were fighting back, most of them.
 They were unskilled warriors.
-It meant they didn’t know much of strategy but also didn’t follow any rules.
+It meant they didn’t know much about strategy, but also didn’t follow any rules.
 Priyambada raised her sword, ready to charge at the men running towards her with axes, clubs and thrashing rods, her heart thumping in her chest.

 “You killed my mother.
 You will pay for it.”
-He said pushing Urvi away as she landed on the cobbled path.
+He said, pushing Urvi away as she landed on the cobbled path.
 Priyambada’s jaws tightened.

 “And you tried to kill my unborn child.”
 Priyambada reasoned.